Operation Sportpalast: Morning of 9 March

 Tirpitzs manoeuvring forced the other two sub-flights to attack from astern rather than from starboard as their commanders had intended.
 This required their crews to fly into heavy gunfire.
-They released their torpedoes at extreme range, and two Albacores were shot down by Tirpitz's anti-aircraft gunners; all six airmen aboard the aircraft were killed.
+They released their torpedoes at extreme range and two Albacores were shot down by Tirpitz's anti-aircraft gunners; all six airmen aboard the aircraft were killed.
 No hits were achieved, though a torpedo came within 10 yd of the battleship.
-Following this attack the British aircraft returned to Victorious, and landed at around 11:00 am.
+Following this attack the British aircraft returned to Victorious and landed at around 11:00 a.m.

-The German sailors were relieved to have escaped the British attack without any damage being inflicted on Tirpitz.
-Their only casualties were three men who had been wounded by gunfire from the British aircraft.
+The German sailors were relieved to have escaped the British attack, their only casualties were three men who had been wounded by gunfire from the Albacores.
 Ciliax awarded Topp the Iron Cross on the spot for skilfully evading the torpedoes.
 The surviving British airmen were berated by the senior officers of Victorious when they were debriefed.
 In his report, Bovell criticised Lucas for beginning the attack before his aircraft were in the proper position and judged that the other pilots had released their torpedoes at too great a distance from the battleship.
 Tovey did not attempt a second torpedo bomber attack on Tirpitz as Victoriouss aircraft were unable to operate in the defended airspace around Narvik with any prospect of success.

 9–13 March

-The failure of the torpedo bomber attack meant that the Home Fleet was unable to bring Tirpitz to battle before she reached safety.
-The German battleship anchored near Narvik at 8 pm on 9 March.
+The failure of the air attack meant that the Home Fleet was unable to bring Tirpitz to battle before she reached safety.
+The German battleship anchored near Narvik at 8:00 p.m. on 9 March.
 In the late afternoon of 9 March the Home Fleet turned to the west to evade possible German air attacks.
 German reconnaissance aircraft began shadowing the fleet but Victorious did not dispatch Fulmar fighters to intercept them as it was thought that they could not intercept them.
-At 3:45 pm three German Junkers Ju 88 aircraft attacked the Home Fleet with bombs for no result.
-Four destroyers joined the Home Fleet at around 7 pm.
-Tovey considered raiding German positions in Norway, but decided against this and instead set course for Scapa Flow.
+At 3:45 p.m. three German Junkers Ju 88 aircraft attacked the Home Fleet with bombs for no result.
+Four destroyers joined the Home Fleet at around 7:00 p.m.
+Tovey considered raiding German positions in Norway but decided against this and instead set course for Scapa Flow.
 The Home Fleet, which had been reinforced with a further eight destroyers, arrived at Scapa Flow at night on 10 March.